KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/body-styling.md

     7. You'll also want to add some extra margin on the bottom of the `h2` element to separate it from the `p` text.

+3. Below the "hero" set up two columns for your main page content and a sidebar.
+We'll use the flexbox model here to help us out.

+  {% hint style='info' %}
+  Developers will often use a grid framework to help with page layout but in order for us to get more CSS practice we'll set up the columns on our own this time.
+  {% endhint %}

+  1. Select the `.flexbox` class.

+  2. Add the `display:` property with the `flex;` value to set up our layout.

+  3. Also add

-3. Style a product list
+4. Style a product list

-4. Style the sidebar Customer Favorites content to display on the right side
+5. Style the sidebar Customer Favorites content to display on the right side

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)